bigsnarfdude/rpi-speed-camera/Readme.md

 * Record cal_obj_mm length of the speed object above in millimeters
   You should use several photos to confirm and average results.
 * Use nano to edit the config.py and change values for variables cal_obj_px and cal_obj_mm to new values.
-Also change variable calibrate = False
+Also change variable `calibrate = False`
-* Exit nano then start speed_cam.py and monitor console messages.
+* Exit vim then start `speed_cam.py` and monitor console messages.
   Perform a test using a vehicle at a known speed to verify calibration.
 * Make sure y_upper and y_lower variables are correctly set for the area to monitor.
 This will restrict motion detection to area between these variable